-§ 734.19 Transfer of access information.
+§ 734.19 Transfer of access information and export, reexport, and transfer (in-country) of software keys.

-To the extent an authorization would be required to transfer "technology" or "software," a comparable authorization is required to transfer access information if done with "knowledge" that such transfer would result in the release of such "technology" or "software" without a required authorization.
+(a) To the extent an authorization would be required to transfer "technology" or "software," a comparable authorization is required to transfer "access information" if done with "knowledge" that such transfer would result in the release of such "technology" or "software" without a required authorization.

-Note 1 to § 734.19: For purposes of this section, a release of "software" includes source code and object code.
+Note 1 to paragraph (a): For purposes of this section, a release of "software" includes source code and object code.